windwhiterain/Elf/developer guide.md

 ```
 - [meta](meta):python code that won't be executed,only import to elfscript
 for code hint.
-- [Schema](code/common/schema.py):the description of a schema.
+- [Schema](core/common/schema.py):the description of a schema.
-- executable:a python class that actually perform the data
+- [executable](core/common/executable.py):a python class that actually perform the data
 modification via context.
-- [Operator](code/common/operator_resource.py):the description of a operator.
+- [Operator](core/common/operator_resource.py):the description of a operator.
-- context:the python object actually sent to executable.